akshayrf12345/fa19-516-166/project/report.md

 #### Week of 9/29/19

 Cloudmesh not entirely working at this point, began to explore AWS frugal example.
 Tested some urls to obtain the pricing info from GCP and Azure.
-Needs to be cleaned, and will also likely need to be pushed into vm class.
+Needs to be cleaned, and will also likely need to be pushed into mongodb (not running yet).
 See AWS example.
 Code so far at [frugaltesting.py](/frugaltesting.py)

 #### Week of 10/6/19